EMOTION FOCUSED THERAPY

 What is EFT's success rate with couples?

-Research shows that 70-75% of couples are able to move from a state of distress into recovery through EFT, and 90% are able to see significant improvements in their relationships.
+Research shows that 70-75% of couples are able to move from a state of distress into recovery through Emotional Focused Couples Therapy (EFCT), which is a derivative of Emotion Focused Therapy (EFT).
+Approximately 90% of couples see significant improvements in their relationships.

 What should I expect from my EFT sessions?

 There are three stages or steps to EFT.
 The first is to de-escalate any negative interaction cycles.
 At this stage, the therapist helps individuals to see and understand what is happening within their relationship.
 Any insecurities or distance between the two will be identified.